 - Select Option #2 for an emergency same-day appointment.
 The emergency same-day appointment line will take calls from 9 a.m. until 11 a.m.
 Monday through Thursday.
 Customers will be given an appointment to be seen that day between 1 p.m. and 2:30 p.m.
 (Please note: The emergency appointment line will only schedule 40 emergency appointments each day.)

-If you are applying on an applicant's behalf, a notarized power of attorney statement must be presented at that time.
+PLEASE NOTE: If you are applying on an applicant's behalf, a notarized statement or power of attorney statement must be presented at that time.

 Customers must bring the following items to their appointment:

-• proof of income (copies of pay stubs)
+- proof of income (copies of pay stubs, award letters, etc.)

 - copies of their most recent energy bills

 - photo ID

-• a list of all household members with Social Security numbers and birth dates
+- a list of all household members with Social Security cards and birth dates

 - all customers MUST have a printed copy of your Duke Energy bill in hand